The Unofficial NBA Streaming Guide

 In-market games are those that involve your local team.
 If you live in Portland, Oregon, any matchup that involves the Trail Blazers is in-market.
 And any matchup that does not involve them is out-of-market.

 To watch most in-market games, you need access to the regional sports network (RSN) that covers your local team.
-In the case of the Trail Blazers, that’s Root Sports Northwest.
+In the case of Trail Blazers games, that’s Root Sports Northwest.

 NBA League Pass was created to allow basketball fans to watch out-of-market games.
 It is like the anti-RSN.
 So to continue our example, those in Portland would be able to watch all games except for those that involve the Trail Blazers.